+ + + Events and News + + +

 progress through positivity and pride.

-first festival was held Saturday, May 31.
+The organization's first festival was held Saturday, May 31.

 There were over 1000 participants.